Ladder99/os/README.md

 ## Checking Adapter

-To check the Adapter output, see the files in the logs folder - service.log and service-errors.log.
+To check the Adapter output, see adapter.log and adapter-errors.log.

 ## Checking Agent